winglang/wing/rfcs/epic-user-journey-is-tracked.md

 - Mixpanel - used for deep app and user analytics
 - Pipedrive - our CRM, used for sending email and tracking different sale oriented workflows
 - FullStory - an ability to see what our users is doing on the screen (we should remove it eventually from the public site)
+- HotJar - maybe a competitor to FullStory, we will review both after release and decide which one to work with

 ## Prioritize User Stories